Annealing glasses by cyclic shear deformation: Introduction

 Recent years have witnessed encouraging progress in addressing the problem of preparing and simulating glass formers and glasses in well annealed, low temperature (or high density) states.
-Seminal work by Ediger {\it et al.} have opened a new directions in experiments and simulations in generating deeper energy states in an efficient manner \cite{swallen2007organic,ediger2012perspective}.
-It has been shown experimentally that through the process of physical vapour deposition (PVD) of particles on a substate, maintained at an optimal temperature (15 \% below $T_{g}$), glasses that correspond to much lower temperatures compared to conventional methods can be prepared \cite{swallen2007organic,ediger2012perspective}.
-Enthalpic measurements suggests that the $PVD$ technique results in much lower enthalpy and higher density glasses compared to conventional approaches \cite{swallen2007organic,ediger2012perspective}, and glasses so prepared have been termed {\it ultrastable} glasses.
-In computer simulations, the time scales that can be accessed using conventional molecular dynamics and Monte Carlo simulations are many orders of magnitude shorter than in experiments.
-Some approaches using non-local moves and other methods have been attempted \cite{Krauth2000a,Kob2001b,gazzillo1989equation,grigera2001fast,Yan2004b,swendsen1986replica,hukushima1996exchange,hukushima1998exchange,odriozola2011equilibrium} with varying degrees of success.
-Recently, the experimental PVD method has motivated the corresponding method to be implemented {\it in silico} leading to the ability to generate extremely well annealed glass films \cite{Singh2011,singh2013ultrastable,Singh2014a,lyubimov2013model,berthier2017origin}, optimizing deposition rates and substrate temperature.
-A drawback of this approach as a general method, however, is that it is restricted to the specific geometry required, namely that of a film, and the glasses prepared {\it via} PVD are inhomogeneous, {\it i.e.}, bulk density differs with the surface \cite{lyubimov2013model}.
+Seminal work by Ediger {\it et al.} opened new directions in experiments and simulations in generating deeper energy states in an efficient manner \cite{swallen2007organic,ediger2012perspective}.
+It has been shown experimentally that through physical vapour deposition (PVD) of particles on a substrate, maintained at an optimal temperature (15 \% below $T_{g}$), glasses that correspond to much lower temperatures compared to conventional methods can be prepared \cite{swallen2007organic,ediger2012perspective}.
+Enthalpic measurements suggest that the PVD technique results in much lower enthalpy and higher density glasses, termed {\it ultrastable} glasses, compared to conventional approaches \cite{swallen2007organic,ediger2012perspective}.
+In computer simulations, time scales accessible to conventional molecular dynamics and Monte Carlo simulations are many orders of magnitude shorter than in experiments.
+Some approaches using non-local moves and other methods have been attempted \cite{Krauth2000a,Kob2001b,Kranendonk_1989,gazzillo1989equation,grigera2001fast,Yan2004b,hukushima1996exchange} with varying degrees of success.
+The experimental PVD method has motivated the corresponding method {\it in silico} to generate extremely well annealed glass films \cite{singh2013ultrastable,lyubimov2013model,berthier2017origin}, by optimizing deposition rates and substrate temperature.
+A limitation of this approach, however, is that it is restricted to the specific geometry required, namely that of a film, and the glasses prepared {\it via} PVD are inhomogeneous, {\it i.e.}, the bulk density differs from that of the surface \cite{lyubimov2013model}.
 In simulations of polymeric glasses, the stability is correlated with the high degree of anisotropy, appearing from the layering of polymer along the normal direction to the substrate \cite{lin2014molecular}.
-More recently, the swap Monte Carlo method \cite{gazzillo1989equation,grigera2001fast}, in which non-local swaps of distinguishable particles are employed to achieve accelerated sampling of configuration space, have been employed with great success in simulating glass forming liquids \cite{berthier2016equilibrium,ninarello2017models}, and also promises to lead to other new simulation approaches \cite{brito2018theory}.
-A shortcoming currently of the swap Monte Carlo approach is that it relies on the presence of polydispersity in the simulated systems, although ways of circumventing this limitation are being explored, and even without doing so, the approach allows regimes previously unexplored in simulations to be explored \cite{Berthier2017d}.
-These developments have advanced greatly the ability to simulate glass formers at low temperatures, and prompt exploration of other approaches.
-A combination of different approaches \cite{Berthier2017d,berthier2017origin} is also another potential route to achieving the ability to simulate glass formers in regimes that have hitherto been inaccessible.
+More recently, the swap Monte Carlo method \cite{Kranendonk_1989,gazzillo1989equation,grigera2001fast}, in which non-local swaps of distinguishable particles are employed to achieve accelerated sampling of configuration space, have been employed with great success in simulating glass forming liquids \cite{Gutierrez_2015,berthier2016equilibrium,ninarello2017models}, and also promises to lead to other new simulation approaches \cite{brito2018theory}.
+A shortcoming currently of the swap Monte Carlo approach is that it relies on the presence of polydispersity in the simulated systems, although ways of circumventing this limitation are being explored \cite{AnshulMetGlass2020}.
+Even without doing so, the approach allows regimes previously unexplored in simulations to be explored \cite{Berthier2017d,ozawaPNAS2018,Bhaumik2019,Yeh2019}.
+These developments have greatly advanced the ability to simulate glass formers at low temperatures, and prompted the exploration of other approaches.